ocilabs/core/README.md

 ## Requirements

-The service configuration module is the first out of three obligatory modules that build a landing zone for new services in OCI.
+The configuration module is the first out of three obligatory modules that build a landing zone for new services in OCI.
 The link:https://docs.oracle.com/en-us/iaas/Content/ResourceManager/Concepts/resourcemanager.htm[resource manager (ORM)] is used to expose assets through proteced user- and application interfaces, keeping service owners in charge to determine when and where a service will be launched.
 The default schema offers a couple of options for a landing zone deployment.

 ## Providers